google/WebFundamentals/src/content/en/fundamentals/design-and-ui/responsive/fundamentals.markdown

 pixels and device independent pixels regardless of device orientation, and allows the page to take advantage of the full landscape width.

-{% include shared/remember.liquid list=page.remember.use-commas %}
+{% include shared/remember.liquid list=page.notes.use-commas %}

 ### Ensure an accessible viewport